-Introduction to PostgreSQL JSON vs JSONNB
+Introduction to PostgreSQL JSON vs. JSONB

-Comparison Table of PostgreSQL JSON vs JSONNB
+Comparison Table of PostgreSQL JSON vs JSONB

 Below given is the comparison table showing the head to head comparison between JSON and jsonb in PostgreSQL:

-|1||JSON data type stores the exact copy of input text in JSON.||Jsonb stores the data as binary code.
-Basically, it stores the data in binary form which is not an ASCII/ UTF-8 string.
+|Jsonb stores the data as binary code.
+It stores the data in binary form, not an ASCII/ UTF-8 string.

-|Jsonb does not preserve the original formatting of text like the whitespaces and the ordering of keys.
+|Jsonb does not preserve the original text formatting, like the whitespaces and the ordering of keys.

-|Jsonb converts the JSON data into the binary form so it has slightly slower input due to the binary conversion overhead.
+|Jsonb converts the JSON data into the binary form, so it has slightly slower input due to the binary conversion overhead.

-|Schema designs are comparatively easier than Json as it replaces the entity- attribute value with jsonb blob columns which are easier to query.
+|Schema designs are comparatively easier than Json as it replaces the entity- attribute value with jsonb blob columns, which are easier to query.

 |JSON data does not take much disk space as the JSON data is stored as it is.

 |The processing function needs to be reparsed in each execution when the input text is in JSON data type.

-|Jsonb supports indexing to search for the keys or key/ value pairs which is a great advantage at a bigger database jsonb documents.
+|Jsonb supports indexing to search for the keys or key/ value pairs which is a great advantage for a bigger database jsonb documents.

-|In JSON, if there exists more than one key for the given value, all the key/value pairs are preserved.
+|In JSON, if more than one key exists for the given value, all the key/value pairs are preserved.

-|9||Unicode escapes are allowed in the JSON input function regardless of the data encoding.
-It only checks for syntactic errors.||The input function of jsonb is stricter than the JSON as it does not allow the unicode escapes for non-ASCII characters if the database encoding of UTF8 is not set.
+|The input function of jsonb is stricter than the JSON as it does not allow the Unicode escapes for non-ASCII characters if the database encoding of UTF8 is not set.

-Key Differences of PostgreSQL JSON vs JSONNB
+Key Differences of PostgreSQL JSON vs JSONB

 Some of the key differences between JSON and jsonb explaining the detailed differences between the two are given below:

-4. One of the important improvements of jsonb over JSON is that it allows the indexing of JSON data which is quite helpful in retrieving speedy and correct results especially in the case of aggregate functions when there are millions and trillions of data in the database.
+4. One of the important improvements of jsonb over JSON is that it allows the indexing of JSON data, which is quite helpful in retrieving speedy and correct results, especially in the case of aggregate functions when there are millions and trillions of data in the database.

 6. One major drawback of using the jsonb in PostgreSQL is that PostgreSQL does not maintain the statistics while using the jsonb columns.
-Generally, proper statistics are maintained for each table by PostgreSQL like the distinct values seen, most common values, NULL values, histograms of the distributions.Using the above data, the query planner in PostgreSQL makes the statistics of which plan will provide the best results.
-But for the jsonb columns, no statistics are stored which results in no planning and ultimately poor results.
+PostgreSQL maintains comprehensive statistics for each table, including information about distinct values, most common values, NULL values, and histograms of distributions.Using the above data, the query planner in PostgreSQL makes the statistics of which plan will provide the best results.
+The lack of stored statistics for JSONB columns in PostgreSQL hinders effective planning and, ultimately, leads to suboptimal outcomes.